Anshul-exe/Fun_Linux_Commands/README.md

 # <h2 align="left">10. <code>rig</code></h2>

- --Want to quickly generate a fake identity for some reason? rig is what you need
+ --Want to quickly generate a fake identity for some reason? rig is what you need (Not for me tho)

 ![Screenshot 2024-06-10 020505](https://github.com/Anshul-exe/Fun_Linux_Commands/assets/151395342/9e45f136-2634-4a33-bf31-81b2b463f888)